incredincomp/the_hunting/README.md

 ## Configuration
 ### Config Files
 All your user config files are to be stored inside of `./backup-files/`.
 I have placed default configs for subfinder and amass in here for you, as well as the other files needed for a fully configured instance.
-*The one really important one right now is the `./backup-files/subfinder.yaml` one, add some keys/delete all the stuff you dont need.*
+*The one really important one right now is the `./backup-files/subfinder.yaml` one, add some keys/delete all the stuff you don't need.*

 ### Configure AWS for backups.
 You are going to need to run `sudo ./reqs.sh` and configure AWS cli through that prompt or have it done previously.